• Skip to primary navigation

 Chickpeas: a great source of protein for your salad.

-Feta cheese: tasty and creamy, feta cheese is a great option to add to this salad, but if you wish, you can substitute it for Parmesan or Asiago.
+Feta cheese: tasty and creamy.
+Feta cheese is a great option to add to this salad, but if you wish, you can substitute it for Parmesan or Asiago.

 Cilantro/Parsley: I love cilantro, but if your taste buds don't do well with cilantro, parsley is a good alternative.